simiat/Project_Group19/page3.md

 ![39.Gemini_FewShot5](/immagini_markdown/39.Gemini_FewShot5.png)

 Gemini indicates that crystal habit is associated with the **hasCrystalHabit** property.
-However, since we are uncertain about the domain and range of this property, as well as its actual existence, we consulted the Natural Specimen Description Ontology to verify this information.
+Nevertheless, since we are uncertain about the domain and range of this property, as well as its actual existence, we consulted the Natural Specimen Description Ontology to verify this information.

 ![40.ArCo_CrystalHabit](/immagini_markdown/40.ArCo_CrystalHabit.png)